 Training impacts for the ag sector are as follows:

 - Effective March 1, 2020, anyone wishing to obtain an “F” endorsement on their existing driver’s licence will be required to take 40 hours of commercial driver training.
 The “F” endorsement will include a restriction that the holder can drive a farm vehicle normally requiring a Class 1 driver’s licence only within a 100-km radius of the address on the vehicle registration, and is restricted to operating within Saskatchewan’s borders.

 - Effective March 1, 2021, the “F” endorsement will be eliminated and anyone wanting to operate a semi will require a Class 1 driver’s licence, which will include taking the full 121.5-hour mandatory training program.
-This includes all “F” endorsement holders, who will need to complete the training program. have a peek at this website * Drivers who have previously taken 40 hours of training toward the “F” endorsement will be given credit for those hours.
+This includes all “F” endorsement holders, who will need to complete the training program. is it safe to order Depakote online * Drivers who have previously taken 40 hours of training toward the “F” endorsement will be given credit for those hours.

 The changes mean that

 in 2021, mandatory training programs across the prairies will be completely

 http://timesharepalace.com/Y *Anyone who obtained a Class 1 licence before mandatory training was implemented is allowed to continue to drive a semi.